New Jersey teachers charged with possession of child sexual abuse material

 TENAFLY, N.J.
-(PIX11) — An investigation revealed that two New Jersey teachers used the internet to view, download, and possess items depicting nude and or sexually explicit prepubescent and pubescent children.
+(PIX11) — An investigation revealed that two New Jersey teachers used the internet to view, download, and possess items depicting nude and or sexually explicit prepubescent and pubescent children, according to authorities.

-65-year-old Jeffrey Grossman is a staff teacher.
+Jeffrey Grossman, 65, is a staff teacher.
 His 24-year-old son Steven Grossman is a substitute teacher.

 Bergen County prosecutors say both men, who live not far away in Tenafly, viewed or downloaded more than 1,000 digital files depicting nude and or sexually explicit prepubescent and pubescent children.